BE PREPARED TO BE FLEXIBLE

 - Snorkelling comes first in the morning, and then during lunch we will cruise to nearby Binongko Island, where the local craftsmen use hand-operated bellows on the furnace in the blacksmith shop to produce machetes and knives for that are highly sought-after right across Indonesia.

 - When you awake today the sky will be filled with the sight of Brown- and Red-Footed Boobies and Lesser Frigate birds, many of which will be circling the boat and trying to land on the stays and masts.

 - The island where we will be is Kakabia, an uninhabited sea mount in the middle of the Flores Sea, rich in upwelling nutrients and a perfect habitat for fishing and raising their young.

 - We will spend the day here snorkelling and exploring and we will make an attempt to go ashore (tide depending) for an afternoon of swimming, kayaking, paddling and fun.
-In the evening (also tide depending) we will have a bbq beach party with our crew providing the entertainment.

 D a y 1 2

 - Today will be another relaxing day on Tinabo Island, where we will enjoy swimming, snorkelling , paddleboarding, kayaking, birdwatching and exploring.